-The Enterprise structure can be split in two ‘worlds’: the content world and the publication world.
+The structure can be split in two ‘worlds’: the content world and the publication world.

 Within the content world each file belongs to a Brand.
 A Brand can be further structured by one or more Categories.
 Within this content world, files also follow a workflow and have access rights associated.

-In the publication world, the content is used for print, Web, mobile, or any other type of media.
+In the publication world, the content is used for print or digital.

 The Brand is the umbrella under which content is created and defines the identity of the content.
 All content is always owned by one single Brand.
-Some examples of a Brand: Times, Sports Illustrated, WoodWing Enterprise, and so on.
-Of course, multiple Brands can be set up within Enterprise.
+Some examples of a Brand: Times, National Geographic, Yamaha, and so on.
+Of course, multiple Brands can be set up within Studio Server.